-Nathan Yong is describing the ideas behind his new furniture collection Constellation – where he’s added shapes to shapes, linked by black powder coated mild steel rods – but Yong is on to more than the furniture.
+Nathan Yong is describing the ideas behind his new furniture collection Constellation – which he has added shapes to shapes, linked by black powder coated mild steel rods – but Yong is on to more than the furniture.
 He is also talking about the concept store and gallery that local design studio Kinetic has just relaunched at Scotts Square.

 As the first invited designer to exhibit at its new gallery space, Yong has created Constellation specifically for K+.
 To understand the designer’s new work one must therefore first understand the spirit of K+.